wp-plugins/leaflet-maps-marker/readme.txt

 * Japanes (ja) [Shu Higashi](http://twitter.com/higa4)

 For more information on translations of the plugin and how to contribute a new translation, please visit [http://www.mapsmarker.com/languages](http://www.mapsmarker.com/languages).

+= Leaflet Maps Marker Needs Your Support =
+It is hard to continue development and support for this plugin without contributions from users like you.
+If you enjoy using Leaflet Maps Marker - particularly within a commercial context - please consider [__making a donation__](http://www.mapsmarker.com/donations).
+Your donation will help keeping the plugin free for everyone and allow me to spend more time on developing, maintaining and support.
+I´d be happy to accept your donation!
+Thanks!
+[Robert Harm](http://www.harm.co.at)

 == Installation ==